College of Creative Arts

 The College of Creative Arts offers a number of different minors that range from a general overview of a particular discipline to an in-depth experience in a practical application of an art form.
 Currently, the following minors are offered by the College:

-- The School of Art & Design offers minors in Ceramics, Electronic Media, Painting, Photography, Printmaking, Sculpture and Art History.
+- The School of Art & Design offers minors in Ceramics, Electronic Media, Painting, Photography, Printmaking, Sculpture, Art History and Interactive Media.

 - The School of Music offers minors in General Musicianship, Jazz Studies, Music Performance, Music Technology and World Music.

-- The School of Theatre & Dance offers minors in Dance, Theatre Studies and Technical Theatre.
+- The School of Theatre & Dance offers minors in Dance, Theatre Production, Theatre Studies and Technical Theatre.

 - The College of Creative Arts offers a minor in Arts Administration.